+That said, a number of smaller market cap 3D printing companies have also made headlines so far in 2017.
 With that in mind, here the Investing News Network (INN) looks at the 4 top 3D printing stocks on the NASDAQ year-to-date.
-The companies listed below have market caps of less than $650 million with data based off Google finance.
+The companies listed below have market caps of less than $1 billion with data based off Google Finance.
 Here’s a closer look at those companies.

 1. Materialise (NASDAQ:MTLS)

 Market cap: $705.87 million; year-to-date gain 93.75 percent; current share price: $14.88

 First on our top 3d printing stocks on the NASDAQ is Materialise–a company based in Belgium currently engaged in additive manufacturing, or 3d printing.
 Materialise has over 25 years’ experience in software solutions, engineering and 3d printing services.

 The company’s services can be found in a number of industries, including: healthcare, automotive, architecture, art and fashion, aerospace, art and design, consumer goods, eyewear, and so on.

 On that note, Materialise has had a full plate so far in 2017.
 To start the year, the company announced a collaboration with Siemens to advance additive manufacturing.
 In April, Materialise then announced that it, together with Siemens, had successfully integrated the additive manufacturing technology and streamlined the design to a manufacturing process to be used for products that are produced using 3D printing.

 Then in mid-June, Materialise announced that its 3D imaging and printing had helped improve clinical trials.
 For example, the release states that through the company’s 3D imaging and printing solutions, surgeons and device companies were better able to analyze and select patients for clinical trials based on their anatomy.